hjorslev/awesome-stars/README.md

 ## PowerShell

+- [Orange-Cyberdefense/GOAD](https://github.com/Orange-Cyberdefense/GOAD) - game of active directory
+- [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows e
+- [voytas75/VoytasCodeLab](https://github.com/voytas75/VoytasCodeLab) - A diverse collection of scripts, snippets, and functions
 - [Micke-K/IntuneManagement](https://github.com/Micke-K/IntuneManagement) - Copy, export, import, delete, document and compare policies and profiles in Intune and Azure with PowerShell script and WPF UI.
 Import ADMX files and registry settings with ADMX ingestion.
 View and ed
 - [MSEndpointMgr/ConfigMgr](https://github.com/MSEndpointMgr/ConfigMgr) - Microsoft Endpoint Configuration Manager scripts and tools
 - [MSEndpointMgr/IntuneWin32App](https://github.com/MSEndpointMgr/IntuneWin32App) - Provides a set of functions to manage all aspects of Win32 apps in Microsoft Intune.